phpDocumentor/fig-standards/proposed/phpdoc.md

 be familiar to Namespaces.
 A hierarchy MAY be of endless depth but it is RECOMMENDED to keep the depth at less or equal than six levels.

-Please note that the @package applies to different "Structural Elements" depending where it is defined.
+Please note that the @package applies to different Structural Elements depending where it is defined.

 1. If the @package is defined in the *file-level* DocBlock then it only applies